-Knowing just what to get can be tricky (and there’s only so many boxes of chocolates our educators can eat!) so here are some ideas to get you started:
+Knowing just what to get can be tricky (and there’re only so many boxes of chocolates our educators can eat!) so here are some ideas to get you started:

 Does your educator have a hobby or interest you could help support?
 Consider a magazine or newspaper subscription tailored to their interests.
 You could even extend the idea to include music or streaming services.
-You can get gift cards for services like Netflix, Spotify and iTunes here.
+You can get gift cards for services like Netflix, Spotify, and Apple Store here.

 Your child’s educator certainly doesn’t expect a Christmas present from your child, but it can be a great way to thank them for all their hard work.
 Use some of these ideas to get you started and ask your child to help with the decision-making process as well.